Warnings for Triumeq

 Dolutegravir

 Hypersensitivity reactions have been reported and were characterized by rash, constitutional findings, and sometimes organ dysfunction, including liver injury.
-The events were reported in less than 1% of subjects receiving TIVICAY in Phase 3 clinical trials.
-Discontinue TRIUMEQ and other suspect agents immediately if signs or symptoms of hypersensitivity reactions develop (including, but not limited to, severe rash or rash accompanied by fever, general malaise, fatigue, muscle or joint aches, blisters or peeling of the skin, oral blisters or lesions, conjunctivitis, facial edema, hepatitis, eosinophilia, angioedema, difficulty breathing).
-Clinical status, including liver aminotransferases, should be monitored and appropriate therapy initiated.
-Delay in stopping treatment with TRIUMEQ or other suspect agents after the onset of hypersensitivity may result in a life-threatening reaction.
+The events were reported in <1% of subjects receiving TIVICAY in Phase 3 clinical trials.
+Discontinue TRIUMEQ or TRIUMEQ PD and other suspect agents immediately if signs or symptoms of hypersensitivity reactions develop (including, but not limited to, severe rash or rash accompanied by fever, general malaise, fatigue, muscle or joint aches, blisters or peeling of the skin, oral blisters or lesions, conjunctivitis, facial edema, hepatitis, eosinophilia, angioedema, difficulty breathing).

-Emergence Of Lamivudine-Resistant HBV
+Emergence Of Lamivudine Resistant HBV

 Hepatotoxicity

 Hepatic adverse events have been reported in patients receiving a dolutegravir-containing regimen [see ADVERSE REACTIONS].
-Patients with underlying hepatitis B or C may be at increased risk for worsening or development of transaminase elevations with use of TRIUMEQ [see ADVERSE REACTIONS].
+Patients with underlying hepatitis B or C may be at increased risk for worsening or development of transaminase elevations with use of TRIUMEQ or TRIUMEQ PD [see ADVERSE REACTIONS].
 In some cases, the elevations in transaminases were consistent with immune reconstitution syndrome or hepatitis B reactivation particularly in the setting where anti-hepatitis therapy was withdrawn.
-Cases of hepatic toxicity, including elevated serum liver biochemistries, hepatitis, and acute liver failure, have also been reported in patients receiving a dolutegravir-containing regimen who had no pre-existing hepatic disease or other identifiable risk factors.
+Cases of hepatic toxicity, including elevated serum liver biochemistries, hepatitis, and acute liver failure, have also been reported in patients, including pediatric patients receiving a dolutegravir-containing regimen who had no pre-existing hepatic disease or other identifiable risk factors.
 Drug-induced liver injury leading to liver transplant has been reported with TRIUMEQ.
 Monitoring for hepatotoxicity is recommended.

 Lactic Acidosis And Severe Hepatomegaly With Steatosis